NGC 3938

 NGC 3938 is an unbarred spiral galaxy in the Ursa Major constellation.
-It was discovered on 6 February 1788 by William Herschel.
-It is one of the brightest spiral galaxies in the Ursa Major South galaxy group and is roughly 67,000 light years in diameter.
-It is approximately 43 million light years away from Earth.
+It was discovered by German-British astronomer William Herschel on 6 February 1788.
+It is one of the brightest spiral galaxies in the Ursa Major South galaxy group and is roughly 76,000 light years in diameter.
+It is approximately 41.4 million light years away from Earth.
 NGC 3938 is classified as type Sc under the Hubble sequence, a loosely wound spiral galaxy with a smaller and dimmer bulge.
 The spiral arms of the galaxy contain many areas of ionized atomic hydrogen gas, more so towards the center.

+NGC 3938 is a member of the NGC 4111 Group, which is part of the Ursa Major Cloud and is the second largest group in the cloud after the NGC 3992 Group.

+Supernovae and Luminous Red Nova

+Five supernovae have been identified within NGC 3938: